CHEMeDATA/panacea/ccsd.md

-We worked on CCSD files.
+We worked on CCSD data.